kyopark2014/mcp-manus/application/reporter.md

    - Use lists and tables when appropriate
    - Add emphasis for important points
    - Reference images using appropriate notation
-   - Generate PDF version when requested by the user
 </guidelines>

 <report_structure>